GoogleCloudPlatform/Open_Data_QnA/infra/README.md

 # Infrastructure deployment
-Terraform deployment simplifies the deployment of this solution and can be used as blueprint of the solution.
-The terraform script acts a one-time single click deployment solution.
-This does not offer CI / CD capabilites and should be should be solely used for the purpose of a one time single click deployment.
+The provided terraform streamlines the setup of this solution and serves as a blueprint for deployment.
+The script provides a one-click, one-time deployment option.
+However, it doesn't include CI/CD capabilities and is intended solely for initial setup.

 *Note*: Current version of the Terraform Google Cloud provider does not support deployment of a few resources, this soultion uses null_resource to create those resources using Google Cloud SDK.